filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/split-markets-miners/index.md

     lotus-miner actor set-addrs <NEW_MULTIADDR>
     ```

-9. Update the `Addresses` section of the markets `config.toml` to be the same as same the mining/sealing/proving node.
+9. Update the `Addresses` and the `Fees` section of the markets `config.toml` to be the same as same the mining/sealing/proving node.

     ```toml
+    [Fees]
+        MaxPreCommitGasFee = "0.025 FIL"
+        MaxCommitGasFee = "0.05 FIL"
+        MaxTerminateGasFee = "0.5 FIL"
+        MaxWindowPoStGasFee = "5 FIL"
+        MaxPublishDealsFee = "0.05 FIL"
+        MaxMarketBalanceAddFee = "0.007 FIL"

     [Addresses]
         PreCommitControl = ["f00XX1"]
         CommitControl = ["f00XX2"]